-The Stable Portfolio (SP) is suitable for members that have a shorter investment horizon.
+The Stable Portfolio (SP) is suitable for members who have a shorter investment horizon.
 Typically, the portfolio will only have a 35% to 45% exposure to the share market.
-It also aims to deliver a positive return over rolling 12-month periods, although inevitably there will be a few times when the 12-month return is indeed negative.
+It also aims to deliver a positive return over rolling 12-month periods, although there will inevitably be a few instances when the 12-month return is negative.

-The chart above shows the performance of the SP compared to inflation for measurement periods to the report date - the portfolio has delivered a return above inflation for all measurement periods.
-It is 3.7% p.a. ahead of inflation over the most recent three-year period, thus out-performing its real return target.
+The chart above shows the performance of the SP compared to inflation for measurement periods to the report date.
+The portfolio has delivered a return above inflation for all measurement periods.
+It is 3.3% p.a. ahead of inflation over the most recent three-year period, thus out-performing its real return target of 3%.